seek-oss/braid-design-system/.changeset/eighty-hats-scream.md

 'braid-design-system': major
 ---

-Playroom imports are now formalised entries points rather than path imports, and as such no longer require the file path extensions to be provided.
+Playroom imports are now formalised entrypoints rather than path imports, and as such no longer require the file path extensions to be provided.

 **EXAMPLE USAGE:**
 ```jsx